-Rector of UGM, Prof. Ir.
+The Rector of UGM, Prof. Ir.
 Dwikorita Karnawati, M.Sc., Ph.D, received Dutch Minister of Education, Culture and Sciences, Jet Bussemaker, and Dutch Ambassador, Rob Swartbol, on Tuesday (14/2) at UGM Main Office.
-Both parties discussed opportunities for cooperation in the future.
+The parties discussed opportunities for cooperation in the future.

-On areas for collaboration, the Minister offered strategic research of excellence of Dutch universities, such as agriculture, medicine, public health, and technolgy.
-Interest is also shown in cooperation in vocational education which is one important issue for the Dutch Education Ministry.
-Attention to different education levels, in her views, is needed to boost the progress of the state.
+On areas for collaboration, the Minister offered strategic research of an excellent standard by Dutch universities, in such fields as agriculture, medicine, public health, and technolgy.
+Interest was also shown in cooperation with vocational education which is one important issue for the Dutch Education Ministry.
+Attention to different education levels, in her view, was needed to boost the progress of the state.

-“We not only need fundamental research, but also people who can apply them.
-So, we need vocational graduates that are highly qualified,” she said.
+“We not only need fundamental research, but also people who can apply it.
+So, we need vocational graduates who are highly qualified,” she said.

-This was welcomed by the Rector of UGM and Dean of UGM Vocational School that later offered possible cooperation schemes, for example, double degree programme and certication for vocational graduates.
-The Rector added the cooperation would push the vocational education development at UGM, including building relations with the industry.
+This was welcomed by the Rector of UGM and Dean of UGM Vocational School who later offered possible cooperation schemes, for example, double degree programmes and certication for vocational graduates.
+The Rector added that the cooperation would boost the development of vocational education at UGM, including building relations with industry.

 “This is an important issue.
-Now we’re in the process of building teaching industry that will integrate undergraduate and vocational education,” she said.
+Now we’re in the process of building an education industry that will integrate undergraduate and vocational education,” she said.

-Other areas of study that were discussed in the meeting include medicine, engineering, cultural sciences and history.
+Other areas of study that were discussed in the meeting included medicine, engineering, cultural sciences and history.